Your database export just finished. 10 million rows. 3.2GB JSON file.

 Pros: Balance between simplicity and memory efficiency

-Result: 220K rows/sec with 50 MB memory ceiling
+Result: ~95K rows/sec (CSV→JSON) with ~25 MB working memory (v3.2, OPFS output)

 Common Conversion Patterns